-GolFIT Carolina is dedicated to helping golfers play better, healthier golf.
-It’s author/owner, Bob Forman, is a Certified Golf Fitness Instructor and Director of the Golf Fitness Academies for High Point Regional, NC.
-He holds a Master’s degree in Exercise Physiology and certifications through the Titleist Performance Institute and Flexor motor learning program.The articles, videos, and other related material presented here are intended to help golfers enhance swing mechanics and efficiency, thereby increasing distance, improving playing performance and satisfaction, and preventing/alleviating injury.
+GolFIT Carolina is a golf fitness website dedicated to helping golfers play better, healthier golf.
+It’s author/owner, Bob Forman, is a Certified Golf Fitness Instructor, Author and Speaker who holds a Master’s degree in Exercise Physiology and certifications through the Titleist Performance Institute and Flexor motor learning program.The articles, videos, and other related material presented here are intended to help golfers enhance swing mechanics and efficiency, thereby increasing distance, improving playing performance and satisfaction, and preventing/alleviating injury.
 This information is based on Bob’s 30+ years in the fitness industry and his work with golfers of all ages and levels.
 New information is added monthly, so please take a look around and come back often.

 THE PHYSIOLOGY BEHIND THE SWAY & SLIDE SWING FAULTS

 February 1, 2014

 Add another prominent player to the injured list.
 Phil Mickelson, last week pulled out of his hometown event in San Diego after making the cut due to a low back concern.
 He says he’s good-to-go this week, but time will tell.

 Both acute and chronic pain is something we are all susceptible for due to the fact that we all are walking around with anatomical deficiencies.
 Playing golf only adds to that susceptibility due to the nature of the sport and the golf swing.
 Returning and then maintaining balance in our bodies should be a priority and is what a good golf fitness program is all about.